 Do you need to be an expert on Roger Moore and Tanqueray before you can sing You Know I’m no Good?
-Do you need to know that Stella isn’t a girl and that chips and pitta look like this?
-Do you need to buy an Amy Winehouse phrasebook?
+Do you need to know that Stella isn’t a girl?
+That chips and pitta look like this?
+Do you need an Amy Winehouse phrasebook?
 No. Like all the best songs, You Know I’m No Good’s meaning lives in the music of each word.
 Not in the dictionary.

-You don’t need to know, and we’ll never know, whether Amy mentions Jamaica and Spain because this was in the news when she wrote You Know I’m No Good, because she had a friend who sold Clarks shoes or just because she’d walked past a tempting display in the window of a travel agency that morning.
-She wasn’t rich or famous when she wrote You Know I’m No Good.
-Jamaica and Spain were faraway dreams or special memories to her.
+You don’t need to know, and we’ll never know, whether Amy mentions Jamaica and Spain because this was in the news when she wrote You Know I’m No Good, because she had a friend who wore Clarks shoes or just because she’d walked past a travel agency that morning.

 Amy’s songwriting isn’t diary-keeping.
 Yes, she uses her life to inform her lyrics, but she chooses her words and bends details to serve her music.
 We can only guess how she built up her personal word-hoard.
 None of that matters.

-What matters about Jamaica and Spain, when you sing You Know I’m No Good, is that you give the ai diphthong at the centre of each word the warm, slow space it needs, to glow.
+What matters about the Jamaica and Spain, when you sing You Know I’m No Good, is that you give the ai diphthong at the centre of each word the warm, slow space it needs.
+Let the sound glow.
 It’s the repetition of that round, cosy ai that sets up, and intensifies, the pathos of the false sense of security, the flash of cosy domestic intimacy of the again in We’re like how we were again.
-We hear that ai sound, and it echoes the warm, happy days of Jamaica and Spain.
+We hear that ai sound, and we remember the warm, happy sounds of Jamaica and Spain.
 We’re with Amy, in hope and happy memories, but we know, and she knows; it won’t last.

 You need to keep warmth and festivity clear and present in your mind as you sing the words Jamaica and Spain in Amy’s song.
 She didn’t choose those countries for their ai alone.
 Sweet reunion, Kuwait and Ukraine has all the right diphthongs, but all the wrong associations.
 Jamaica and Spain say sunshine and relaxation, to Amy and to her audience, especially her British audience.
 You need to carry that feeling in your voice.
 Subtly, but truly.